 The main advantage of state or territory nomination is that it provides the applicant with additional points in the “points test”.
 The relevant occupation list for the subclass 190 visa is the MLTSSL.

 However, at the time of writing (30 June 2018), Victoria is prepared to sponsor any holder of a PhD with skills on both the MLTSSL and the STSOL (see www.liveinvictoria.vic.gov.au).

 This visa is for skilled workers who are nominated by a state or territory, or who are sponsored by an eligible relative living in a designated area in Australia.
 The visa is valid for four years, and the visa holder must live and work in a specified regional area.
 Certain family members can be included in the application.
 This visa also allows holders of visa subclasses 495, 496, 475 and 487 to stay in Australia for an additional year.
 The advantage of applying under for the subclass 489 visa is that it provides the applicant with additional points in the “points test”.
 Subclass 489 visas are also given processing priority by Home Affairs.
 For this visa the relevant occupation list is the MLTSSL.

 This visa is for skilled workers from outside Australia or skilled temporary residents who live and work in Australia.
 It has three streams:

-1 Temporary residence transition stream: for subclass 457 visa holders who have worked for two years and their employer wants to offer them a permanent position.
+1 Temporary residence transition stream: for subclass 457 visa (now called 482 visa) holders who have worked for two years (on 18 April 2017, this was increased to three years) and their employer wants to offer them a permanent position.

 2 Direct entry stream: for people who have never, or only briefly, worked in the Australian labour market.